govuk-one-login/ipv-cri-uk-passport-api/README.md

 - build/staging test can be run against the environments.
 - Using a locally running stub and front, with a manually deployed api stack configured to match the environments.

+## Infrastructure Test

+In a terminal, change to the rootdirectory

+`./gradlew :acceptance-tests:infra-test -x spotlessApply -x spotlessCheck`

+This will execute the TemplateTest to validate the CloudFormation Lambda template.yaml.

 ## TestData Strategy

 For testing purposes, this CRI has the ability to route users requests to either